cghiaus/dm4bem_book/tutorials/00_Summary.md

 ### Assembly

 A set of disassembled thermal circuits is assembled into a single thermal circuit (Figure 4).
 Assembling can be performed by using an assembly matrix or assembly lists.
 The assembly matrix indicates two nodes to merge.
 For example, in Figure 4, node 0 of circuit c2 (in purple) merges with node 5 of circuit ow0 (the second node will no longer exist after the merger).
 The assembly list indicates the node that is kept after merging, for example, node 0 of circuit c2, and a list of nodes that merge, for example, node 5 of circuit ow0 and node 2 of circuit c1.
+The assembly matrix and lists are in a [directory (or folder)](https://github.com/cghiaus/dm4bem_toy_model/tree/main/bldg) describing the building.

 ![disassambled_TC](./pd/bldg/ass_TC.svg)
 > Figure 4.
 Assembling four circuits.